What is specialist home insurance?

 This will can provide protection from damage to your property from vandalism, flood, fire or storm damage.
-If you have employed people to help you out with the self-build project then you will also benefit from employer's liability insurance which will cover the cost of a claim for damages in the event that someone is killed or injured during the project
+If you have employed people to help you out with the self-build project then you will also benefit from employer's liability insurance which will cover the cost of a claim for damages in the event that someone is injured during the project